oroinc/documentation/user_guide/outlook_sync.rst

      Only a calendar assigned to the specified user is mapped, regardless of access settings.

-     Invitations, recieved by the user are sent to Outlook as regular calendar event.
+     Invitations, received by the user are sent to Outlook as regular calendar event.

 Synchronization Workflow
 ------------------------